-Undocumented individuals that would have qualified for CalFresh or FCAP, except for their immigration status, could be eligible for the supplemental payments if they meet the other criteria.
+Undocumented individuals who would have qualified for CalFresh or FCAP, except for their immigration status, could have been eligible for the supplemental payments if they met the other criteria.

-The legislation does allow for short lapses of unemployment during the duration of the pilot project if the unemployment is “due to reasons out of their control.”
+The legislation did allow for short lapses of unemployment during the duration of the pilot project if the unemployment was “due to reasons out of their control.”

 Some farmworkers still left out of safety net

 Many farmworkers, especially those that are undocumented, are unable to access unemployment benefits.

 Legislators and labor advocates are increasingly calling on the state to expand the safety net to the state’s most vulnerable workers, including undocumented workers.